How to Increase Your Clients’ Income Using Add-back and Gross-up Calculation Formulas

 Yellow light means proceed with caution.
-These items will be considered by your underwriter on a case-by-case basis.
-Consult your underwriter if need be; they’re the experts and they’re happy to help.
+Your underwriter will consider these items on a case-by-case basis.
+Consult your underwriter if need be; they’re the experts and happy to help.

 Green light means go!
 These items are acceptable and approved by lenders.